HomeCycle

 1. Create an account

-2. Book your pickup (you must have at least 2 bags, the more the better!)
+2. Book your pickup (reminder you must have at least 2 bags, the more the better)

 3. Place your items in an accessible spot for pickup

-4. You'll get a notification email or SMS once it's been collected
+4. You’ll get reminders and a notification once it’s been collected

 What items are accepted through HomeCycle?